 - While it may seem like having your children come up to speak at your hearing will shed things in a different light, this is not the case.
 Do not have your children come to speak in the courtroom on your behalf.
-In fact, it is best to not allow them in the courtroom at all, especially if they are very young.
-This simply looks like another means for gaining sympathy.
-Judges also consider defendants who bring their children to see them punished to be at the very least irresponsible.
+In fact, it is best not to allow them in the courtroom at all, especially if they are very young.
+This simply looks like another means of gaining sympathy.
+Judges also consider defendants who bring their children to see them punished to be, at the very least, irresponsible.

 - Do not appear to court wearing a uniform of any kind.
 Whether you’re in the military, a firefighter, or any other uniformed profession, wearing it to sentencing simply looks like an attempt to sway the judge and/or jury.
 The court will not have pity for you no matter what you do to gain sympathy.

 - Rather than playing the sympathy card, show empathy instead.
 Make it clear to the members of the courtroom that you recognize the damage you’ve caused and the pain you may have put others through.
 Above all, accept responsibility and show remorse for your actions.